aholachek/tutorial/intro-rag-tutorial/README.md

 1. choose an appropriate data loader for the wikipedia data, and
 2. edit the `text_qa_template_str` to embed the context_str.
 Take some time to play around with the code to see what you can whip up.

-**HINT:** Use the Arize tracing interface to check out what is happening under the hood and see if you're getting closer.

 <details>
   <summary>A solution for loader</summary>